Atomic-Samplers/quansino/README.md

 - 📖 [Overview](https://atomic-samplers.github.io/quansino/documentation/overview.html)
 - 💡 [Examples](https://atomic-samplers.github.io/quansino/documentation/examples.html)

+## Citation 🎯

+If you use `quansino` in your research, please cite the following repository: https://doi.org/10.5281/zenodo.14854001

 ## License 🃏

 This project is licensed under the terms of the BSD 3-Clause license.